 How about other creative fields?
 Writing?
 Music and sound?
 Video?
 Feed a machine learning algorithm a thousand headlines and have it generate samples.
 Do the same for music.
 Right now, what you’ll get won’t be good but these systems will grow and learn.
 They’ll improve and the people creating them will be proud of their achievements.
 Interfaces will become more natural and easier to manipulate.
 Instead of dialog boxes, we’ll be able to tell a computer what we want.
 Designers will still be the arbiters of the process but, eventually, once the interfaces become intuitive enough, and once the technology becomes powerful enough, they’ll be unnecessary, relegated to the creative dustbin like so many typographers, photographers, writers and the like.
 Unskilled and untrained administrative assistants will be able to use these new tools to create whatever is desired.

 Eventually, once these creative professions become unprofitable, the institutions that have been responsible for training them will begin to change focus or close.
 The skills developed over decades and centuries will be lost, relegated to algorithms in computer programs.
-Creative pursuits will become nothing more an hobbies, taught in night classes and on weekends, along with courses like 16mm film and paper marbling.
+Creative pursuits will become nothing more than hobbies, taught in night classes and on weekends, along with courses like 16mm filmmaking and paper marbling.

 Will this happen?
 I hope not but with the advancement of technology, it is entirely possible.
 And would that happen in five years?
 In fifty?
 I’ve seen seismic shifts in many creative fields in the last 30 years and there shows no sign of slowing.
 In the future, to paraphrase a well-known saying lamenting the adoption of another kind of technology, “Creative minds with simple tools will be replaced by simple minds with creative tools.”